 Not only is darkness helpful for sleep quality, but temperature is also an important consideration.
-It is so common for parents (especially new ones) to obsess over their baby’s comfort, and to be constantly worried as to whether or not they are warm enough.
-Babies, like their grownup counterparts, sleep best when they’re warm and snuggly inside of a cool environment.
+It is so common for parents (especially new ones) to obsess over their baby’s comfort and be constantly worried about whether or not they are warm enough.
+Like their grown-up counterparts, babies sleep best when they’re warm and snuggly inside of a cool environment.
 A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere around 65°F and 70°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.

 4. Be predictable

 It’s likely that over the holidays, you deviated slightly (or not so slightly) from your normal routine.
 The number one way to get a formerly good sleeper back on track after any disruption is to return to “regularly scheduled programming.”
 A well-planned, consistent bedtime routine is conducive to a good night’s rest (no matter what your age).
 Once our bodies and brains start to recognize the signals that indicate an upcoming bedtime, we start physically and mentally relaxing.
 Energy levels wind down, melatonin production kicks in, and muscles start to loosen.
 By the time you’re giving your little one a goodnight kiss, their system should be all set for a long, restorative sleep.